bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 ### Recommendations

+* See note below re `preallocate(...)` and refunds.
+The crowdsale team should reconcile the crowdsale contract `weiRaised` variable against the funds received during the preallocation phase - after all the `preallocate(...)` entries have been entered.
+If these numbers do not reconcile, it may be best to deploy a new crowdsale contract and enter the correct `preallocate(...)` entries.

 <br />

 <hr />

 ### Notes

-* If the crowdsale does not reach the minimum fund goal by the end of the crowdsale period, all funds supporting the tokens issued must be moved back into the crowdsale contract before the refund state is activated.
+* If the crowdsale does not reach the minimum funding goal by the end of the crowdsale period, all funds supporting the tokens issued must be moved back into the crowdsale contract before the refund state is activated.
 This includes the funds that support the tokens created using the
   `preallocate(...)` function.

+  It is important to get the `weiPrice` parameter of the `preallocate(...)` function correct, as noone will be able claim their refunds and the ethers may be trapped in this crowdsale contract.

+  Once scenario is where the `preallocate(...)` function has the `weiPrice` out by a factor of 10 times.
+10 times as much funds that were collected during the preallocation phase will need to be moved back into the crowdsale contract for refunds to be active.

 <br />